markstringer-dti/markstringer-dti.github.io/dti.md

 They don't want to be treated to the sight of everyone on the stage miming mopping the floor.

-But for inexperienced improvisers, the temptation to agree to swab the decks rather than wrestle with the implications of the approaching pirate ship is extremely tempting.
+But for inexperienced improvisers, the temptation to agree to wash the decks rather than wrestle with the implications of the pirate ship which is coming closer and closer, is extremely tempting.

 Why?
 In his books "Impro" and "Impro for storytellers" Keith Johnstone describes this kind behaviour as "agreed activity."
 Putting people on a stage in front of an audience makes them scared.
-And scared people try, instinctively to make themselves safe, even if what they're doing individually is making the collective endeavour less likely to succeed.
+And scared people try, instinctively to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
 Part of what constitutes the skill of being a good improviser is knowing how to avoid this primitive instinct for safety and instead, move the story forward.
 Accept that there's a pirate ship on the horizon and deal with the consequences.

-What's particularly fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to instinctively know that it's the right thing to do.
+What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to instinctively know that it's the right thing to do.
 There isn't a long discussion.
 It happens in a second.
 And that is in spite the fact that it's exactly the wrong thing to do.
 What this really shows is how good we are as individuals and in groups at shying away from things that we think might be dangerous, or difficult, or really just anything that will make us having to change our behaviour and our thinking.

 One way that Johnstone suggests to help the improvisers avoid "agreed activity" is to have a director who is watching the improvisers and can intervene during live shows.
 In this kind of set up, it's the job of the job of the director to spot which actions and suggestions by the improvisers will move the story forward - and even in desperate situations - suggest them herself.
-For example if a director were watching a scene where there'd been a suggestion of scrubbing the decks, she might have allowed the crew 10 seconds of deck scrubbing before shouting "The deck's clean!
+For example if a director were watching a scene where there'd been a suggestion of washing the decks, she might have allowed the crew 10 seconds of deck washing before shouting "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"

 Why am I telling you this?
 Because of course, this idea of concrete practice has usefulness in the context of project management.
-As with improvisers on stage, there's a temptation amongst the people who work on a project to find some agreed activity as a way of avoiding having to think, or be changed by the realities of the problem that they're solving.
+As with improvisers on stage, there's a temptation among people who work on a project to find some agreed activity as a way of avoiding having to think, or be changed by the realities of the problem that they're solving.

 Of course, if we pick up on what we talked about in the introduction.
 If we want to deliver the impossible, the first thing that we have to do is stop ignoring the bits that look like they might be impossible.

-In iterative, Agile, approaches to project management there are lots of opportunities for the team and the team manager to spot the pirate ship.
-Typically, every day there's a "stand-up" meeting where the team talk about what they did the day before, what they're going to do today, and, crucially if there's anything blocking their progress.
+In iterative, Agile, ways of doing project management there are lots of opportunities for the team and the team manager to spot the pirate ship.
+Typically, every day there's a "stand-up" meeting where the team talk about what they did the day before, what they're going to do today, and, most importantly, if there's anything blocking their progress.

 Of course, it's in the nature of agreed activity that if there's one big thing that's blocking progress, that might be the very things that no-one mentions at all in the stand up meeting.
 So the signs, that there is a pirate ship that needs tackling might very well not be the sight of a Jolly Roger and the sound of "Arrrrr!"
 Rather it might well be reports of agreed activity.
 Very often, the same report with mild variations for days and days.